Mike Posner: 2011–2014: The Layover

-2015–present: At Night, Alone, Mansionz, A Real Good Kid, and The Walk Across America
+2015–2020: At Night, Alone, Mansionz, A Real Good Kid, and The Walk Across America

 On April 15, 2015, Posner released a stripped-down single, "I Took a Pill in Ibiza", on his Vevo account.
-The song was shared in an exclusive EP titled The Truth that Posner made available to fans through his email sign up list.
+The song was shared in an exclusive EP titled The Truth that Posner made available to fans through his email signup list.
 He later confirmed that the EP would be made available to purchase from online retailers on June 22.
-In addition, Posner stated that his second studio album would be released after the EP.
+In addition, Posner said that his second studio album would be released after the EP.

-"I Took a Pill in Ibiza" was then remixed by Norwegian production duo SeeB, whose version of the song has gathered over one billion streams on Spotify and a charting position of two on the Global Top 50 Chart and five on the USA Top 50 Chart.
-The SeeB remix topped the charts in the Netherlands, Ireland, Norway, the United Kingdom, and the Dance/Mix Show Airplay of American Billboard, and peaked within the top ten of the charts in Australia, Austria, Canada, Denmark, Finland, New Zealand, Sweden, Switzerland, and the United States.
+"I Took a Pill in Ibiza" was remixed by Norwegian production duo SeeB, whose version of the song has over one billion streams on Spotify and a charting position of two on the Global Top 50 Chart and five on the USA Top 50 Chart.
+The SeeB remix topped the charts in the Netherlands, Ireland, Norway, the United Kingdom, and the Dance/Mix Show Airplay of American Billboard; it peaked within the top ten of the charts in Australia, Austria, Canada, Denmark, Finland, New Zealand, Sweden, Switzerland, and the United States.

 On December 18, 2015, a remix EP of The Truth was released.
 It featured SeeB's remix of "I Took a Pill in Ibiza", as well as a remix by JordanXL of the single "Be As You Are".
-Then, on March 17, 2016, Mike Posner announced his second album, At Night, Alone., which was released on May 6, 2016, and featured both originals and remixes of "I Took a Pill in Ibiza" and "Be As You Are".
+On March 17, 2016, Posner announced his second album, At Night, Alone, which was released on May 6, 2016, and featured both originals and remixes of "I Took a Pill in Ibiza" and "Be As You Are".
 David Jeffries of AllMusic noted an improvement for Posner in the album, writing "this might not yet be the ultimate showcase for his talents, but At Night, Alone is both a welcome return and a significant step forward."
-On February 17, 2017, Posner announced that the third single from the album would be a remix by American electronic duo Grey of Posner's song "In the Arms of a Stranger".
+On February 17, 2017, Posner announced that the third single from the album would be a remix by American electronic duo Grey of his song "In the Arms of a Stranger".
+In 2017, he began to explore new ground.

-2017 also saw Posner exploring new ground.
 Not only did he release a book of poetry, Teardrops and Balloons, on March 17, but he also put out a new collaboration with American singer blackbear under the name Mansionz.
 A soulful hip hop project with spoken word influence, the song was a collaboration with rapper Spark Master Tape titled "Stfu".
-Mansionz is currently signed to Island Records and has released three singles, "Stfu" (featuring Spark Master Tape), "Rich White Girls", and "Dennis Rodman" (featuring Dennis Rodman).
-The duo's self-titled debut full-length album was released on March 24, 2017, and featured appearances from Soren Bryce, G-Eazy, Cyhi The Prynce, Snooze God, Spark Master Tape, and Dennis Rodman.
+Mansionz is signed to Island Records and has released three singles, "Stfu" (featuring Spark Master Tape), "Rich White Girls", and "Dennis Rodman" (featuring Dennis Rodman).
+The duo's self-titled debut full-length album was released on March 24, 2017, and featured appearances from Soren Bryce, G-Eazy, Cyhi The Prynce, Snooze God, Spark Master Tape, and Rodman.